tjake/Solandra/README.md

   - While data is loading open the file ./website/index.html in your favorite browser

+####Embedding in cassandra distribution####

+To use an existing cassandra distribution perform the following steps.

+1. Download the cassandra distribution
+2. Unzip it the directory of your choice
+3. Run the ant task to deploy the neccessary files

+   ant -Dcassandra=<unzipped dir> cassandra-dist

+4. You can now start solr within cassandra by using the standard bin/cassandra command.
+Cassandra now takes 2 optional properties -Dsolandra.context and -Dsolandra.port for the context path and the jetty port.

 ####Limitations####

 Solandra uses Solr's built in distributed searching meachanism,